The Gorgeous Hussy

 The Gorgeous Hussy is a 1936 American period film directed by Clarence Brown, and starring Joan Crawford and Robert Taylor.
 The screenplay was written by Stephen Morehouse Avery and Ainsworth Morgan, which was based on a 1934 novel by Samuel Hopkins Adams.
-The supporting cast includes Lionel Barrymore and James Stewart.
+The supporting cast includes Lionel Barrymore, Franchot Tone, Melvyn Douglas and James Stewart.

 The film's plot tells a fictionalized account of President of the United States Andrew Jackson and an innkeeper's daughter, Peggy O'Neal.
 Peggy O'Neill had a central role in the Petticoat affair that disrupted the cabinet of Andrew Jackson.

-Synopsis
+Plot

-In 1823 Washington D.C., Major O'Neal (Gene Lockhart) and his daughter Margaret "Peggy" O'Neal (Joan Crawford) run an inn that is frequented by politicians.
-Peggy is outspoken for a woman of her time, and when Tennessee senator Andrew Jackson (Lionel Barrymore) visits, she affectionately refers to him as "Uncle Andy."
+In 1823 Washington D.C., Major O'Neal and his daughter Margaret "Peggy" O'Neal run an inn that is frequented by politicians.
+Peggy is outspoken for a woman of her time, and when Tennessee senator Andrew Jackson visits, she affectionately refers to him as "Uncle Andy."

-Peggy is secretly in love with the well-known Virginia senator John Randolph (Melvyn Douglas), but her feelings are seemingly unrequited.
-When new inn resident "Beau" Timberlake (Robert Taylor) refers to Peggy as a "tavern girl" while drinking, John slaps him in defense of Peggy.
+Peggy is secretly in love with the well-known Virginia senator John Randolph, but her feelings are seemingly unrequited.
+When new inn resident "Beau" Timberlake refers to Peggy as a "tavern girl" while drinking, John slaps him in defense of Peggy.
 Beau soon falls in love with Peggy himself and proposes, but she refuses, because her affections are reserved for John.
 John spurns her advances, thinking that she is too young and does not really mean it, but begins to have a change of heart.
 When he finally realizes that they are both in love, however, he learns from Beau that Peggy has finally consented to marry him.
 Peggy again talks to John about their future, but John again rejects her, thinking that the younger Beau would be a more suitable husband.

 On the night of their marriage, "Uncle Andy" hears a commotion in their room, and can't believe that Beau and Peggy are married.
 Instead of reading their marriage license, Beau shows Peggy his orders.
 He must leave for a three-month tour of duty aboard the USS Constitution the next day.
 However, when Constitution returns to Washington, Peggy learns that Beau has died when his men lost track of him.

 In 1828, John returns from being the minister to Russia.
 Peggy is excited to see him, and he tells her how unhappy he was so far from Washington.
-At the same time, Jackson is elected U.S. president amid a campaign of verbal attacks aimed at his wife Rachel (Beulah Bondi), whom he inadvertently married before her divorce from her first husband was final.
+At the same time, Jackson is elected U.S. president amid a campaign of verbal attacks aimed at his wife Rachel, whom he inadvertently married before her divorce from her first husband was final.
 Soon after the election, Rachel dies after asking Peggy to look after Jackson.
 Having been close to Jackson since the beginning, Peggy becomes his official hostess and confidante.
 Fulfilling Rachel's premonition, this causes many of the Washington political wives to gossip and snub her.
 At the same time, Jackson comes under political fire from Southerners, such as John Randolph, who feels he has turned against them by his stand on state rights.